hrsoup/Poetry_Music_Transformer/README.md

 parser.add_argument("-t", "--type", choices = ['random_poetry', 'poetry', 'poetry_pos', 'poetry_tone', 'random_music', 'music'])
 parser.add_argument("-n", "--exp_number", choices = ['0', '1', '2', '3', '4'])
 ```
-Please be attention that we do not set specific iteration number, you should stop the program by yourself.
+Please be attention that we do not set a specific iteration number, you should stop the program by yourself.

 - **Finetune** the model on Western music data.
 A simple run would be something like: